 Have you ever had license plates that meant something to you?
 Have you ever been sad for the to need to get new ones, or was it exciting?
 And what I’d really love to know, is do you like the look of your state’s plates?
 I’m not going to name names (of states, that is), but I’ve seen some ugly ones!
 I can’t much complain about ours.
 You?

 . . . . . .

-Michael is usually booked up for months ahead, so please keep that in mind and plan in advance.
-If you are looking to have your license plate restored to it’s former beauty, please contact Michael at his e-mail address: Alphbtman@aol.com
+Michael was previously booked up for months ahead.
+However, due to being able to increase the number of plates he restores per week, the wait is no longer that long.
+If you are looking to have your license plate restored to it’s former beauty, and would like to know the current booking time, please contact Michael at his e-mail address: Alphbtman@aol.com

 for further details and instructions.